 8 While we have attempted to relate the budgetary capital expenditure with public investment, the relation is subject to certain practical limitations.
 Indian Public Finance Statistics reports the capital expenditure of the government in terms of functional heads, whereas the National Accounts Statistics reports public investments under economic heads.
-At times, this gives rise to incongruity among the capital expenditure and public investment numbers.
+This, at times, gives rise to incongruity among the capital expenditure and public investment numbers.

-^b Bhide and Parida (2009) have used net availability as a determinant of price of rice.
+9 Bhide and Parida (2009) have used net availability as a determinant of price of rice.